space-pup/quicksand/README.md

 A multiple-reader multiple-writer communication library enabling robots to think at the speed of silicon!

-We have benchmarked up to four million messages per second per process on a relatively recent laptop (11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz).
+We have benchmarked sending over 19 million messages per second per process on a relatively modest laptop (11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz).
 This library uses a lock-free shared-memory ring buffer in order to perform inter-process message passing significantly faster than other libraries.

 ## Usage - Python